On C List of Movie Reviews

 Duvall is too young to make an impact.

-I'm not sure if I should be disappointed with Arthur Penn, but consider the facts, the film was made in 1966 which is one year
+I'm not sure if I should be disappointed with Arthur Penn, but consider the facts, The Chase was made in 1966 which is one year

 masterpiece in that order.
 Marlon Brando thought the fight scenes between his character and several residents were filmed too

 quickly.
 So, he instructed Arthur Penn to slow down the speed to make them look beautiful.
-It was eventually applied for
+The same technique would be applied for

 Bonnie and Clyde.